Processing

 In order to receive the full-time, maximum benefit, you will need the following minimum credit hours:

-• For full semesters (Fall and Spring): 12 full-semester credit hours
+- For full Undergraduate semesters (Fall and Spring): 12 full-semester credit hours

-• For Flight Path Programs: 6 credit hours per session
+- For Flight Path Programs: 6 credit hours per session including Summer

 If a course is required for graduation but is equivalent to 0 credit hours: there will be no reportable credit hours to the VA, so we will be unable to certify it for payment.

-To receive any monthly VA benefits, you must be at or above half-time (6 credit hours for full semesters, 3 credit hours per session for Summer and Flight Path).
+To receive any monthly VA benefits, you must be at or above half-time (6 credit hours for undergraduate full semesters, 3 credit hours per session for Summer and Flight Path, 5 credit hours for graduate full semesters).
 If you are below half-time, you will only receive a one-time payment for the amount of tuition and fees of that semester/session.

 What classes are covered by VA benefits?